techvice/techvice.github.io/_posts/2018-07-05-an-imposter-among-engineers.md

 In an industry where technology can rule nearly every aspect of our daily life, as individuals and a collective, we have the chance to grow and further ourselves beyond any expectations.
 For my part, this means acknowledging I struggle and deal with shame.
 It means identifying the parts of myself which prevents me from being who I can be and being fully authentic in my life.

-The two primary parts of having imposter syndrome are:
+Let's cover the two primarty parts of having imposter syndrome.

-* Inability to internalize their accomplishments
-* Persistent fear of being exposed as a "fraud"

 ## Inability to Internalize My Accomplishments